Cardinal Flower Attracts Butterflies and Hummingbirds

-Native cardinal flower is great for a butterfly garden with moist soil.
+Cardinal flower is a great perennial for a butterfly garden with moist soil.
 Watch hummingbirds flock to this native plant’s sugary blooms.

-Looking for an interesting native wildflower with striking color and the ability to attract butterflies and hummingbirds?
-Cardinal Flower might be the answer, though it doesn’t work for every location.
-If you can provide good wet soil and a little afternoon shade, though, the spikes of Cardinal Flower will reward you by drawing ruby-throated hummingbirds and large swallowtails to your butterfly garden.
+Looking for an interesting native wildflower with striking color that attracts butterflies and hummingbirds?
+Cardinal flower might be the answer, though it doesn’t work for every location.
+If you can provide good wet soil and a little afternoon shade, though, the spikes of cardinal flower will reward you with visits from plenty of pollinators.

-Cardinal Flower (Lobelia cardinalis) is native to the Eastern U.S., where it grows it wet woodlands.
-The flower spikes can reach 4 feet tall, and re-bloom throughout the summer especially when spent spikes are trimmed back to encourage new growth.
+Cardinal flower is native to the eastern United States, where it grows it wet woodlands.
+The flower spikes can reach 4 feet tall.
+It will re-bloom throughout the summer, especially when spent spikes are trimmed back to encourage new growth.
 It does need wet soil to thrive, so if you have a soggy spot in the yard, or are looking to plant something along the edge of a backyard pond, this is a great solution.
-Cardinal Flower is a short-lived perennial.
+Cardinal flower is a short-lived perennial.
 It spreads by basal rosettes at the base of the plant, which can be divided every few years, and also by seed.

-Cardinal Flower’s counterpart is Great Blue Lobelia (Lobelia siphilitica), and the two are very eye-catching when planted together.
-If you’re looking to attract hummingbirds, though, Cardinal Flower is your best bet – this plant is actually pollinated by those flying beauties!
+Cardinal flower’s blue counterpart is great blue lobelia (Lobelia siphilitica), and the two are very eye-catching when planted together.
+If you’re looking to attract hummingbirds, though, red cardinal flower is your best bet.